-These risks most affected rheumatoid arthritis patients who were at least 50 years old and demonstrated at least one cardiovascular risk factor.
-Pfizer did not warn about blood clot risks prior to the placement of this black box warning, which was ultimately added in July 2019.
+These risks most affected rheumatoid arthritis patients who were at least 50 years old and demonstrated at least one increased risk factor.
+Pfizer did not warn about blood clot risks prior to the placement of this drug safety communication warning, which was ultimately added in July 2019.

 - Blood clots in the lungs

 - Pulmonary embolism (PE)